shashank3959/me759-final-project/README.md

 We used [IMDb movie review dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) and Iris Dataset and preprocessed the text data into suitable format such as onehot and bag of words models using Python packages such as NLTK and scikit-learn.

 ## Running on Euler
-In order to run the data Preprocessing python script on Euler, open preprocessPython.sh file and change the algoID variable to the following options to create dataset for that particular algorithm,
+In order to run the Data Preprocessing python script on Euler, open preprocessData.sh file and change the algoID variable to the following options to create dataset for that particular algorithm,

 1 for GaussianNB <br>
 2 for BernoulliNB <br>